abinit/abinit/doc/tutorial/compilation.md

 ```

 In principle, the location of the directory must be passed to the Fortran compiler either
-with the `-J` (for MPI2+) or the `-I` option (for MPI1).
+with the `-J` (`mpi.mod` module for MPI2+) or the `-I` option (`mpif.h` include file for MPI1).
 Fortunately, the ABINIT build system can automatically detect your MPI installation and set all the compilation
 options automatically if you provide the installation root ($HOME/local).

-!!! warning

-    The `.mod` files are **compiler- and version-dependent**.
-    In other words, one cannot use these `.mod` files to compile code with a different Fortran compiler.
-    Moreover, you should not expect to be able to use modules compiled with
-    a different version of the different compiler.
-    This is one of the reasons why the version of the Fortran compiler used
-    to build the software stack is very important.

 ## Installing HDF5 and netcdf4

-In Abinit9, HDF5 and netcdf4 have become **hard-requirements**.
-This means that these two libraries are now mandatory.
-The reason is that the Abinit developers are moving away from Fortran binary files as this
+Abinit developers are trying to move away from Fortran binary files as this
 format is not portable and difficult to read from high-level languages such as python.
+For this reason, HDF5 and netcdf4 have become **hard-requirements** in Abinit9.
+This means that the the configure script will abort if these libraries are not found on your system.
+In this section we explain how to build the HDF5 and netcdf4 from source including support for parallel IO.

 Netcdf4 is built on top of HDF5 and consists of two different layers: